open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations.md

 1. When trying to access http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html you may experience an error such as the following: "no_db_found".
 A simple solution will be using ```vagrant destroy``` to delete the current machine, then try ```vagrant up``` to rebuild it.

-2. When configuring your BeLL App, your information are saved in the nation side and on your local server.
-In the case you use the command ```vagrant destroy```, your current machine will be wiped from your local server, but not on the nation side.
-After rebuilding your BeLL App using ```vagrant up```, during the configuration you will notice that the **name** and the **CODE** you used previously are no more available.
-A simple solution should be to use the same name and CODE and add a letter to it.
+2. In the case you use the command ```vagrant destroy```, your current machine will be wiped from your local server, but not on the nation side.
+After rebuilding your BeLL App using ```vagrant up```, next, fill out the configurations.
+Your name and code must be the same and should match your Github name so we can easily locate your community in Virtual Intern Nation.

-   **Note:** *The point of the name and the code is to be discoverable by the Nation side using your **Github username**.
-Therefore adding a letter like 'a' to your name and 'A' to your CODE will be the way around.*

-3. Note that after using the command ```vagrant destroy``` and recovering the deletion usign this method, your progression in the BeLL App will disappear.
-Be careful and seek out for solutions before using that command.

 #### Return to [First Steps](vi-first-steps.md#Step_1_-_BeLL_Installation)